leeway64/LWWordCounter/README.md

 ## Running Tests

 To run the C++ unit tests, make sure that the `BuildTests` option in `CMakeLists.txt` is set to `ON`.
+Then, run the `WordCounter_tests` executable.

-To run the Python unit tests, run `pytest` in the terminal in the root directory of this repository.
+To run the Python unit tests, create a new virtual environment, install the requirements from the requirements file, then run `pytest` in the terminal in the root directory of this repository.

 ## Third-Party Tools